 The alveolar extensions are covered by the gingival (gingiva) that slightly reaches into every hole.
-On the inner side of these holes, there is the periodontal ligament (peridontium), which consist of connective tissue fibres holding the teeth in place.
+On the inner side of these holes, there is the periodontal ligament (peridontium), which consist of connective tissue fibres that hold teeth in place.

 There are three main parts of a tooth:

-The visible part that lies above the gingival is called crown.
+The visible part that lies above the gingival is called the crown.
 One or three roots are invisibly located inside the holes.
-The constricted connection between crown and roots is called neck.
+The constricted connection between crown and roots is called the neck.

-The main inner part of a tooth is called dentin and consists of calcified connective tissue.
-That is where the basic form and the inelasticity of teeth come from.
-Dentin is even harder than our bones because it has an even greater amount of calcium salts.
+The main inner part of teeth is called the dentin and consists of calcified connective tissue.
+This is where the basic form and inelastic nature of teeth comes from.
+Dentin is much harder than our bones because it has an even higher amount of calcium salts.